 How much beer do you need to cook corned beef brisket?

 It depends on how large the pot is.
-If making our Easy Instant Pot corned beef and cabbage, that is also amazing, you just need 1 can which is 12 ounces.
+If making our Instant Pot corned beef and cabbage, that is also amazing, you just need 1 can which is 12 ounces.
 Since this has a larger area to cover we use 24 ounces, or 2 typical cans.
 It doesn’t matter what type you use but I use a light blonde version.
 Here are the steps to follow:

 dutch oven corned beef recipe